-A minimum of a grade 5 must have been achieved in GCSE English Language.
-A minimum of a grade 4 must have been achieved in GCSE Maths.
+A minimum of a grade 5 must have been achieved in GCSE English Language, GCSE Maths and a GCSE Science subject.
 If GCSE Psychology has been taken, a minimum of a grade 5 must have been achieved.

 Psychology seeks to answer questions about why people behave as they do, how they think and how they feel.
 You will look at these questions using a variety of scientific methods such as experiments, interviews and questionnaires.